kevinstadelmann/municipality_quality/README.md

 load: Methods for loading of data (Python)

-sql_scripts: Database scripts for setup of job and log tables (PostgreSQL)
+sql_scripts: Database scripts for setup of job and log tables.
+It includes as well DWH scripts to rebuild current project.
+(PostgreSQL)

 requirements.txt: Required Python packages on Apache Airflow environment